hiddenswitch/Spellsource/README.md

 Then, close the window and restart Windows for Docker Desktop to be enabled.

 Once you've rebooted, start Docker Desktop at least once.
 Observe you may be prompted by "Ubuntu" to set a username and password.
 This is for your Linux-on-Windows install.
 There is no right answer, but it is safe to use the username and password of your Windows account.

 Hit `Win + X` and click Windows Powershell.
-Do not start a prompt as an admin.
+Do not start a prompt as an `admin`.
 Then run the following:

 ```sh
 # install node 18